AdrianLivius/Jaws/README.md

 # Jaws
-An attempt to automize the images of shark bite wounds
+An attempt to automize the images of shark bite wounds.